FernandoIbrahim/lucky-pick/README.md

 ![er.png](https://github.com/FernandoIbrahim/lucky-pick/blob/main/Docs/database/er.png)

+# Architectural Decisions

+To address these assumptions and solve the problems related to game persistence and user guess history, I made the following architectural decisions:

-To manage those users, I implemented registration, login, and authorization functionalities.
+To manage those users above, I implemented registration, login, and authorization functionalities.
 ## Front-end

 Focusing on core functionalities and avoiding boilerplate code, such as building login and registration modals from scratch.
 I chose to use **shadcn/ui** for its highly reusable and easily customizable components.
 Additionally, I used **Tailwind CSS**, a utility-first CSS framework, to speed up the styling process with predefined classes.